VElysianP/FinalCIS599ProgressivePhotonMapping/README.md

 <h2 id="algorithm">1.
 Algorithm</h2>
 <h3 id="data-structure">1) Data Structure</h3>
 <pre><code>struct PixelHitPoint{
-Intersection isec;//intersection in the scene contains all of the information Ray ray; //the coming firection of ray
+//intersection in the scene contains all of the information Intersection isec;
-Point2i pixel; //the corresponding pixel of the hitpoint Point3f position; //the hitpoint position in world coordinate in the scene int numPhotons = 0; //the number of photons int numNewPhotons = 0; //the number of new Photons Color3f color;//the color to color the exact pixel finally Color3f newColor = Color3f(0.0f);//the tempColor storage for flux correction Color3f indirectColor = Color3f(0.0f);
+//the coming firection of ray
+Ray ray;
+//the corresponding pixel of the hitpoint
+Point2i pixel;
+//the hitpoint position in world coordinate in the scene Point3f position;
+//the number of photons
+int numPhotons = 0;
+//the number of new Photons
+int numNewPhotons = 0;
+//the color to color the exact pixel finally
+Color3f color;
+//the tempColor storage for flux correction
+Color3f newColor = Color3f(0.0f);
+//the accumulated indirect color for that pixel Color3f indirectColor = Color3f(0.0f);
-float radius = 0.5f;// the radius that we will check for the final color result float density = 1.0f; //for shrinking the radius for better results }
+// the radius that we will check for the final color result float radius = 0.5f;
+//for shrinking the radius for better results float density = 1.0f;
+}
 </code></pre>
-<h3 id="integrator">2) Integrator</h3>
+<h3 id="integratorrender-and-progressiveintegrator">2) Integrator::Render() and ProgressiveIntegrator()</h3>
 <h2 id="rendering-results">2.
 Rendering Results</h2>
 <h3 id="general-view">1).
 General View</h3>
 <h4 id="cornell-box">Cornell Box</h4>